Doko-Demo-Doa/doko-blog-v2/content/docs/disabling-mdm-macos.md

 ---
-title: Disable MDM on Mac OS Big Sur
+title: Disable MDM on Mac OS
 author: Kuon
 date: 2025-01-20
-tags: [english, tips, mac, big-sur]
+tags: [english, tips, mac]
 ---

+Note: This is applicable to Big Sur and newer.

 There are several ways to disable MDM on Mac OS.
 If you don't know what they are, you can do a quick search on Google.